This guide will quickly point you in the right direction to find the best backpacking sleeping pad for your next adventure.

 It rises to 3.8cm and while this seems a meagre amount, it will keep you warm on a mild night and comfortable on most surfaces.

-This is a great price for a good sleeping pad.
+Alps Mountaineering Lightweight Series is a great price for a good sleeping pad.
 It does the job and is a handy piece of outdoor gear for those who are partial to some light trekking.
-But given the choice we would go with the Therm-a-Rest Z-Lite instead!
+But given the choice we would go with the Therm-a-Rest Z-Lite SOL instead.

 The weight of a sleeping pad is vital because you don’t want to be left carrying unnecessarily heavy gear on a long trek.
 So, take note of weight to make your trekking life much easier.